GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold dev

-Runs a pipeline file in development mode
+Run a pipeline in development mode

 ```